Rkaede/office-automation/README.md

 2. Update the config.
    1. Rename `config.example.h` to `config.h`.
    1. Update the values.
+3. Update the TFT settings in `platformio.ini`.
-3. Build and upload the code to the ESP32.
+4. Build and upload the code to the ESP32.
    1. Connect the ESP32 to your computer via USB.
    1. In VSCode, run the "PlatformIO: Upload" command.